Nixola/screentool.lua/README.md

 ## Modes
 ### Edit
 In order to use the `edit` action to edit a screenshot, you need to provide an executable file in `~/.local/share/screentool.lua/editor` that takes the **content** of a PNG file as input and provides the **content** of the edited PNG file as output.
+A "reference implementation" can be found [here](https://github.com/Nixola/screentool.edit).